metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 updated: '08-2-2024'
 ---

+**In this guide we're going to talk about:**
+- Serializing and Deserializing Transaction
+- Noop Signer
+- Partially signed transactions
+- Passing transactions from different environments

+## Introduction

 Transaction are usually serialized to facilitate movement across different environments.
 But the reasons could be different:
 - Requiring signatures from different authorities stored in separate environments.
 - Validating the transaction before it is entered or stored in a database.

 For example, when creating NFTs, you might need to store an `Authority` keypair to sign the NFT's inclusion in the Collection.
 To safely sign it, without exposing your keypair, you'll need to create partially signed transaction in a secure environment, serialize it and broadcast it to another environoment that can be deserialized and signed by another wallet.

-**In this guide we're going to talk about:**
-- Noop Signer
-- Partially signed transactions
-- Passing transactions from different environments

 ## Initial Setup